diractions/diractions-website/content/posts/2025-01-rethinking-horizon-model/index.md

 ---
-title: Rethinking the Horizon model?
+title: Rethinking the Three Horizon model?
 Here is what I tell clients
 summary: How to move from early-stage innovation to business impact faster—without skipping the work.
 A practical take on using the Three Horizons model today.
 date: 2025-01-15
 tags: